Isaac Boleslavsky: Early career

-Born in Zolotonosha to Jewish parents, Boleslavsky taught himself chess at age nine.
+Born in Zolotonosha in Ukraine to Jewish parents, Boleslavsky taught himself chess at age nine.
 In 1933, he became schoolboy champion of Dnipropetrovsk.
 Three years later, he won third prize in the 1936 USSR All-Union Junior Championship, held in Leningrad.

 In 1938, at nineteen, Boleslavsky won the Ukrainian Championship; the following year, he won the Ukraine SSR championship, qualified to play in the USSR Chess Championship at the age of 20, and gained his national chess master title.
 He earned a degree in philology at Sverdlovsk University.

 In 1940, Boleslavsky played in the 12th USSR championship final in Moscow.
 He won eight of his last ten games and tied for fifth-sixth place with Mikhail Botvinnik, but lost their personal meeting.
 Thereafter he sought revenge.
 Later, Boleslavsky as an ambitious 27-year-old master recalled the plans he had hatched: I decided that by systematic work on myself I could win.
 "The devil is not so terrible as he is painted."
 Losses to Botvinnik in both games in a match tournament in 1941 and in our game in the XIV national championship four years later did not sober me.
 It seemed to me that I understood Botvinnik's game and saw its strengths and weaknesses.
 I began to prepare for a meeting with him.
 I understood, of course, it was a completely different style of player than my style in those years.
 But I thought I had a chance to win.

 At the end of 1940 he won the Ukrainian Championship for the third consecutive year.
 In March 1941, he took part in the match-tournament for the title of Absolute Champion of the USSR, finishing fourth of six participants.
 On the eve of the match-tournament, he had to pass an examination at the University, and his preparation for the chess event proved to be inadequate.

 In 1945 he took second place in the 14th USSR championship, behind Mikhail Botvinnik.
 He won nine games, drew six, and lost two.
 He was awarded the Grandmaster title in the USSR.
-He made his international debut on third board of the USSR–USA radio match.
+He made his international debut on the third board of the USSR–US radio match.
 He drew his first game with Reuben Fine and defeated him in the second game, winning a prize for the best game of the match.
 Boleslavsky secured a clear advantage in the opening thanks to his superior pawn structure and won without allowing Fine much counterplay.
 The Soviets regarded Fine as possibly the strongest American player, based on his international results in the pre-World War II era.

 In 1946, his daughter Tatiana was born; she later married David Bronstein.
 Boleslavsky and Bronstein had become friends in the late 1930s, and remained so throughout their lives.
 In 1946, Boleslavsky played abroad in an international tournament for the first time in Groningen and tied for sixth-seventh place.

 In 1950 Boleslavsky was one of the inaugural recipients of the International Grandmaster title from FIDE.